Kinds-of-Intelligence-CFI/animal-ai-python/README.md

 ## Version History
 - v3.0.6
   - Fixed dependency requirement for running an OpenAI Gym session.
+  - Added optional package (Shimmy) which the user may need if using Stable-baselines3 (via command: 'pip install animalai[shimmy]'.
 - v3.0.5
   - Removed redundant packages in setup.py.
   - Added download stats.